amir20/dozzle/docs/guide/agent.md

 :::

-This will change the agent's name to `my-special-name` and reflected on the UI when connecting to the agent.
+This will change the agent's name to `my-special-name` and will be reflected on the UI when connecting to the agent.

-## Custom certificates
+## Custom Certificates

 By default, Dozzle uses self-signed certificates for communication between agents.
 This is a private certificate which is only valid to other Dozzle instances.
 This is secure and recommended for most use cases.
-However, if Dozzle is exposed extenrally and an attacker knows exactly which port the agent is running on, then they can setup their own Dozzle instance and connect to the agent.
+However, if Dozzle is exposed externally and an attacker knows exactly which port the agent is running on, then they can set up their own Dozzle instance and connect to the agent.
 To prevent this, you can provide your own certificates.

 To provide custom certificates, you need to mount or use secrets to provide the certificates.
 Here is an example: